x

 The state presented the Panola County Sheriff's Office communication log from Dec.
 31, 2019.
 The dispatcher was able to determine the vehicle that Dickerson had pulled over was registered in Louisiana, she logged that an officer was down and the vehicle involved then headed toward Carthage.

 Lake said the PCSO notified Bossier Parish and Shreveport law enforcement about the vehicle heading toward that area.
 Law enforcement deployed spike strips at the state line and stopped the car.
-Then, Newson was arrested.
+Newson was arrested eventually arrested.

 CBS19 is available live and on-demand on your favorite TV streaming device, anytime from anywhere in the U.S.